 Claude Debussy (1862 – 1918) finished his “Trois Nocturnes” (Three Nocturnes), L.91, in December 1899.
 The three movements are

 - Sirènes (“Sirens”)

 Barbara Hannigan selected the first of these movements, “Nuages” (Clouds) as opening piece for the second half.
-In a way, this also served as introduction for Stravinsky’s “Symphony in Three Movements“, hereby forming an interesting analogy to the way, in which Ligeti’s “Atmosphères” led into Berg’s “Symphonic Pieces”.
+In a way, this also served as introduction for Stravinsky’s “Symphony in Three Movements“.
+It formed an interesting analogy to the way in which Ligeti’s “Atmosphères” led into Berg’s “Symphonic Pieces”.
 The tempo annotations in “Nuages” are as follows:

 More than “Atmosphères“, this is a contemplative piece that plays with sound colors, forms a harmonious, wide-spanning arch.
 I felt the blue color of the sky, the emerging and vanishing of friendly cumulus clouds.
 However, the music never turns “concrete”, does not evoke or paint specific pictures or situations.
 I liked the warm, homogeneous string colors, the excellent players in the wind section of the orchestra.

 Stravinsky: Symphony in Three Movements

 Igor Stravinsky (1882 – 1971) wrote his “Symphony in Three Movements” 1942–1945.
 This was a commission by the Philharmonic Symphony Society of New York.
 The symphony premiered in 1946, with the New York Philharmonic Orchestra, and with the composer conducting.

 - Andante — Interlude: L’istesso tempo